tothuhien/Rlsd2/README.md

 # Rlsd2
 This package is developped as an R-wrapper for lsd2 (https://github.com/tothuhien/lsd2).
-For now, the package is only tested under Unix system.
+For now, the package is only tested under Unix and Mac systems.

 All options and file format used here are the same as the original lsd2, but this R package also accepts some R-object inputs.
 Users could refer to that the original lsd2 for better documentation.